LiteLDev/LegacyScriptEngine/docs/apis/ScriptAPI/Ll.md

 - Return value：Whether the function has been exported
 - Return value type： `Boolean`

-### Set Plugin Dependencies

-Sometimes, you need to make sure that certain plugins are loaded before your own plugins to use the frontend services provided by them.
-We call these frontend plugins **library dependencies**.

-When using the import function mentioned above, you need to pay attention: the premise of being able to import a function is that the pre-plugin to be called has been loaded by LLSE.
-Therefore, you may need to use the following function to set the dependent library, so that the pre-plugins you need are loaded first and the import is successful.

-LLSE provides the following interface to preload the dependent libraries required by the plugin, download the dependent library files you need from local files, or even from remote HTTP(s) addresses.

-`ll.require(path[,remotePath])`

-- Parameter:
-  - path : `String`
-    Library dependency filename (Example: `addplugin.js`)
-  - remotePath : `String`
-    (Optional parameter) The path to find and load dependent libraries, see below for instructions.
-- Return value: Whether the dependent library is loaded successfully
-- Return value type:  `Boolean`

-For execution, use `ll.require`, then LLSE will perform the following series of operations:

-- Search the list of loaded plugins.
-If the dependent library has been loaded, it will return success directly.
-- Search **plugins** and **plugins/lib** directories, if the corresponding dependent library file is found, load it and return the loading result.
-- If the corresponding dependent library file is not found after the search is completed, and the remotePath parameter is not passed in, it will return directly to failure.
-- Use the HTTP(s) protocol remotePath to request the download address corresponding to the remotePath parameter, and download the dependent library files to the `plugins/lib` directory.
-If the download fails, return failure.
-- Load the successfully downloaded dependent library file and return the loading result.

-Authors of dependent libraries can host relevant code on stable large websites such as GitHub or Gitee, and provide external links to other developers for remote download.

 ### Execute a String as a Script

 `ll.eval(str)`